spacer

 Callsign and exchange information must be received and logged by each Station for a complete QSO.

-The callsign must indicate the DXCC location i.e. KH6/G4WAB means operation from Hawaii.
+The callsign must indicate the DXCC location, i.e. KH6/G4WAB means operation from Hawaii.

-One operator may only use one callsign for the duration of the Contest.
+An operator may only use one callsign for the duration of the Contest.

 All stations must operate within the limitations of their licence at all times.